kenkin360/nbd-vhdx/README.md

 # nbx-vhdx
-A systemd service connects vhd/vhdx as NBDs and BitLocker partitions on startup
+nbx-vhdx is a systemd service that connects VHD/VHDX files as NBDs (Network Block Devices) and handles BitLocker partitions during system startup.

 * Prerequisites:

-  This tool utilizes `qemu-nbd` for connecting disk image as NBDs and `cryptsetup`(v2.6.1) for operations on BitLocker partitions, they are required. `blkid` plays an important role in the script, it is also required.
-The rest commands, for example `mount/umount` are likely pre-installed in all distros.
+  To use this tool, you will need the following dependencies: `qemu-nbd` for connecting disk images as NBDs, `cryptsetup` (version 2.6.1) for working with BitLocker partitions, and `blkid`, which plays a crucial role in the script.
+The remaining commands, such as mount/umount, are typically pre-installed in most Linux distributions.

-* install/uninstall:
+* Installation/Uninstallation:

-  Run `install-sh` or `uninstall-sh` along with `nbd-vhdx` and `nbd-vhdx.service` to install/uninstall the service and shell script executable.
+  To install or uninstall the service and the shell script executable, run the `install-sh` or `uninstall-sh` scripts along with `nbd-vhdx` and `nbd-vhdx.service`.

-* Run in command line:
+* Command Line Usage:

-  Run `nbd-vhdx` with no argument to see the valid commands.
+  Run `nbd-vhdx` without any arguments to see a list of valid commands.

 * /etc/vhdxtab

-  The `/etc/vhdxtab` file describes disk images and BitLocker partitions that are set up during system boot.
-The format was taken from `/etc/crypttab` and an extra field for the filename of disk image was introduced.
-There are things need to be mentioned:
+  The `/etc/vhdxtab` file is used to describe disk images and BitLocker partitions that are set up during system boot.
+The format of this file is based on `/etc/crypttab`, with an additional field introduced for specifying the filename of the disk image.
+Here are some important points to note:

-  1. The first field (namely `target name`) is ignored as the BitLocker partitions will be mapped like `/dev/mapper/bitlk-<uuid>` where `<uuid>` would be the actual partition UUID.
-No user define name required (and not supported).
+  1. The first field (`target name`) is ignored as BitLocker partitions will be mapped as `/dev/mapper/bitlk-<uuid>`, where <uuid> represents the actual partition UUID.
+User-defined names are not required or supported.

-  2. The fourth field (namely `options`) is ignored as it takes only `bitlk` type and no extra option is supported.
+  2. The fourth field (`options`) is ignored, as it only accepts the `bitlk` type and does not support any additional options.

-  3. If you just want to connect a disk image as an NBD without mapping any BitLocker partition, leave the first four fields with `-`
+  3. If you only want to connect a disk image as an NBD without mapping any BitLocker partitions, leave the first four fields as "-".

-  4. If there are more BitLocker partitions in the same disk image, add each entry with the same filename.
-That said, the same filename can appear in multiple entries, and will be connected as only one NBD.
+  4. If there are multiple BitLocker partitions within the same disk image, add each entry with the same filename.
+This means that the same filename can appear in multiple entries, and it will be connected as a single NBD.

   Here's an example:
   ```